 You must report the accident to your supervisor within 30 days of the accident.
 If you fail to properly report the accident, you risk losing your right to workers’ compensation benefits.

-If you have a claim against a negligent third party, Florida’s statute of limitations is four years.
-You have four years from the date of the accident to file a personal injury lawsuit, or you may forfeit your right to sue for damages.
+If you have a claim against a negligent third party, Florida’s statute of limitations is two years.
+You have two years from the date of the accident to file a personal injury lawsuit, or you may forfeit your right to sue for damages.
+You may have longer to file depending on when your accident occured.

 Contact a New Port Richey Workplace Accident Lawyer for a Free Case Review

 Were you injured on the job in New Port Richey or the Tampa Bay area?
 Recovering fair compensation can be an uphill battle.
 An experienced New Port Richey workplace accident can help you navigate the workers’ compensation process and protect your right to additional compensation.
-Contact Winters & Yonker, P.A. today to learn more about how our team can help with your personal injury claim.
+Contact Winters & Yonker Personal Injury Lawyers today to learn more about how our team can help with your personal injury claim.